Honey bee: Communication

 Honey bees are known to communicate through many different chemicals and odors, as is common in insects.
 They also rely on a sophisticated dance language that conveys information about the distance and direction to a specific location (typically a nutritional source, e.g., flowers or water).
 The dance language is also used during the process of colony fission, or swarming, when scouts communicate the location and quality of nesting sites.

 The details of the signalling being used vary from species to species; for example, the two smallest species, Apis andreniformis and A. florea, dance on the upper surface of the comb, which is horizontal (not vertical, as in other species), and worker bees orient the dance in the actual compass direction of the resource to which they are recruiting.

 Carniolan honey bees (Apis mellifera carnica) use their antennae asymmetrically for social interactions, with a strong lateral preference to use their right antennae.

 There has been speculation as to honey bee consciousness.
 While honey bees lack the parts of the brain that a human being uses for consciousness like the cerebral cortex or even the cerebrum itself, when those parts of a human brain are damaged, the midbrain seems able to provide a small amount of consciousness.
 Honey bees have a tiny structure that appears similar to a human midbrain, so if it functions the same way they may be able to achieve a small amount of simple awareness of their bodies.

 Symbolism

 The bee was used as a symbol of government by Emperor Napoleon I of France.
 Both the Hindu Atharva Veda and the ancient Greeks associated lips anointed with honey with the gift of eloquence and even of prescience.
 The priestess at Delphi was the "Delphic Bee".

+In Christian art and heraldry, the bee has been used as a papal emblem.
+The Barberini family, from which Pope Urban VIII came, bore three bees in their coat of arms, and these bees appear throughout St. Peter's Basilica and other Rome monuments as symbols of the pope’s authority and industry.

 The Quran has a Sura (chapter) titled "The Bee".
 It is named after honey bees and contains a comparison of the industry and adaptability of honey bees to the industry of man.

 And your Lord inspired the bees: "Make [your] homes in the mountains, the trees, and in what people construct, and feed from [the flower of] any fruit [you please] and follow the ways your Lord has made easy for you."
 From their bellies comes forth liquid of varying colours, in which there is healing for people.
 Surely in this is a sign for those who reflect.